-- 2. Examination supervisors will inspect any equipment brought into the examination room. - Equipment should bear only the original inscribed information.
+- 1. Before the examination the student will need to clarify: - a) equipment the student is expected to provide for the examination; - b) items which will be provided by the examiner. - 2.
+Examination supervisors will inspect any equipment brought into the examination room. - Equipment should bear only the original inscribed information.
 A student must supply materials that are in working order (this includes calculators).
-A student cannot appeal on the grounds that examination equipment did not work correctly. - A student may only use calculators which are models approved by NESA.
-Well before the examination, a student should verify with his/her teachers that the calculator is approved. - A student is not permitted to borrow equipment during examinations.
+A student cannot appeal on the grounds that examination equipment did not work correctly. - 4.
+A student may only use calculators which are models approved by NESA.
+Well before the examination, a student should verify with his/her teachers that the calculator is approved. - 5.
+A student is not permitted to borrow equipment during examinations.